SpartanJ/ecode/README.md

 # ecode

 *ecode* is a lightweight multi-platform C++ code editor designed for modern hardware with a focus on responsiveness and performance.
-It has been developed with the new hardware-accelerated [eepp GUI](https://github.com/SpartanJ/eepp/), which provides the core technology for the editor.
+It has been developed with the hardware-accelerated [eepp GUI](https://github.com/SpartanJ/eepp/), which provides the core technology for the editor.
 The project comes as the first serious project using the [eepp GUI](https://github.com/SpartanJ/eepp/), and it's currently being developed to improve the eepp GUI library as part of one of its main objectives.